How to Create Coupon in WooCommerce

 How to add a discount coupon in WooCommerce

-WooCommerce knows that coupon codes are an important conversion strategy in ecommerce, so it makes it easy and straightforward to create coupon codes.
+WooCommerce knows that coupon codes are an important conversion strategy in ecommerce, so it makes it easy and straightforward to create coupon codes in WooCommerce.
 Let’s check how to do it.

 Before we start, we can set a goal.